-You listen to your HVAC system turn on and you’re expecting a comfortable blast of warm air, but instead all you feel is cool air blowing.
-That’s not preferable in freezing temperatures!
+You listen to your HVAC system kick on and you’re expecting a comfortable blast of warm air, but instead all you feel is cool air blowing.
+That’s not preferable when it’s cold outside!

-There are a handful of reasons why your heating equipment could be blowing cold air.
-BW/Cook Service Experts Heating & Air Conditioning is here with some of them to help you locate the issue.
+There are a handful of reasons why your heating equipment could be putting off cold air.
+BW/Cook Service Experts is here with a few of them to help you find the issue.

-It may feel silly, but the thermostat is the first place you should check.
-It’s the starting place for any furnace technician, too.
-Make sure the system is set to “auto as opposed to “on.”
-If the thermostat is set to “on” then your heating system will blow continuously, even when it is not actually heating the air coming out, thus blasting cold air.
-Turning it to “auto” will make sure the furnace only blows when it’s truly heating the air to keep your home warm and comfy.
+It may sound silly, but the thermostat is the first place you should check.
+It’s the first place any heating system technician will check, too.
+Confirm the system is set to “auto as opposed to “on.”
+If the thermostat is set to “on” then your furnace will blow continuously, even when it is not actually heating the air being produced, thus blasting cold air.
+Turning it to “auto” will make sure the furnace only blows when it’s actually heating the air to keep your home warm and comfy.

 Typically air filters need to be changed every month to keep them from growing dirty and clogged.
-If your filters aren’t changed often enough, the soiled air filter may restrict airflow into your heating equipment.
-If this happens, it can overheat your equipment, causing the equipment to stop heating as a safety precaution.
+If your filters aren’t replaced often enough, the soiled air filter may obstruct airflow into your heating equipment.
+If this happens, it can overheat your equipment, causing the equipment to stop heating as a safeguard.

-If your duct work contains leaks, connection troubles, or was designed incorrectly, it could allow warm air from the furnace to seep out.
-This would not only cause your heating equipment to produce cold air, it could significantly run up your energy bills since your heating equipment is heating non-living space, and will have to work more to keep your home at the desired temperature.
+If your duct work has leaks, connection troubles, or was not designed properly, it could allow warm air from the furnace to seep out.
+This would not only cause your heating equipment to produce cold air, it could actually run up your energy bills since your heating equipment is heating non-living space, and will have to work more to keep your home at the desired temperature.

-There are several other reasons that your furnace could give off cold air.
-Call BW/Cook Service Experts Heating & Air Conditioning today and we’ll send an expert to diagnose your issue and get your home warm and comfortable again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, give us a call about our fall promotion and learn how you can save money on a heating tune-up.
+There are many other reasons that your furnace could give off cold air.
+Call BW/Cook Service Experts today and we’ll send an expert to diagnose your issue and get your home warm and comfortable again in no time.
+If you haven’t turned on your furnace yet but don’t want to get left in the cold, give us a call about our fall promotion and find out how you can save money on a heating tune-up.